MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 (if you have any) and the physical objects themselves (if feasible).
 Don’t worry if you don’t have any 3D content.
 Dynamics 365 Guides includes a 3D toolkit that you can use to get started.

 - Arrange for access to the space so you understand the real-world environment.
-You’ll also need access to the space to align the guide and place holograms later.
+You’ll also need access to the space to anchor the guide and place holograms later.

 - Make sure you understand the space, the assembly, and the workflow you’re authoring for.